freddyisaac/gorav1e/README.md

 # Building
 First get the rav1e repo and follow the build instructions.
 If like me you were working with a slightly older centos version then building nasm is a pain and if you contact me I will try to help you through that part.
-Build the crate-c api as documented and install the headers and shared lib in /usr/local/include and /usr/local/lib respectively
+Build the cargo-c api as documented and install the headers and shared lib in /usr/local/include and /usr/local/lib respectively

 Build the trampline code first